mackness/blog/content/blog/unit-testing-axios-with-axios-mock-adapter/index.md

 #### Setting up the Mock Axios Instance
 The first thing that we need to think about is how to use the Axios Mock Adapter instance in a test and the real Axios instance in the application code.
-An easy way to accomplish that is to pass the Mock Axios instance into the constructor:
+An easy way to accomplish that is to pass the Mock Axios instance into the constructor fo the Model class:

 ```js
 this._axios = (options && options.axiosInstance) ? options.axiosInstance : axios;